-2 Yes, the medical school has implemented strategies to encourage and provide environmentally-friendly transportation options such as safe active transport, public transport, or carpooling and these options are well-utilized by students.
-Alternatively, the campus location is not amenable to unsustainable forms of transportation by default.
-1 The medical school has implemented some strategies to provide environmentally-friendly transportation options, but the options are unsatisfactorily accessible or advertised.
-0 0 The medical school has not implemented strategies to encourage and provide environmentally-friendly transportation options.
-Score buse. camp e explanation: Ohio State University offers free public transportation to students on the COTA s (city of Columbus bus system ) and on the university's bus system, CABS, which operates on ous and to popular housing locations .
+- Yes, the medical school has implemented strategies to encourage and provide environmentally-friendly transportation options such as safe active transport, public transport, or carpooling and these options are well-utilized by students.
+Alternatively, the campus location is not amenable to unsustainable forms of transportation by default. - The medical school has implemented some strategies to provide environmentally-friendly transportation options, but the options are unsatisfactorily accessible or advertised. - The medical school has not implemented strategies to encourage and provide environmentally-friendly transportation options.

+Ohio State University offers free public transportation to students on the COTA buses (city of Columbus bus system) and on the university's bus system, CABS, which operates on campus and to popular housing locations.
 Ohio State University also has robust biking infrastructure with bike racks, and discounted rentable bikes all over campus, making it a Silver Level Bicycle Friendly University.
 Electric charging stations are also featured on campus.

 These resources are readily available online, well publicized, and utilized often by students and faculty.
+Team Buckeye and the Spin Doctors hosted Bike to Work day on 6/3/22.